JamesTheBard/sisyphus-ffmpeg/README.md

 info = Ffprobe(media_path="test.mkv")
 ```

-To get all of the streams, you can use the `streams` property to get all of them, or go more specific with `audio_streams`, `video_streams`, or `subtitle_streams`.
-Regardless of the property, the results will always be zero indexed.
-However, when specifying a type of stream, they will be zero indexed as part of that type to mirror how stream specifiers work in `ffmpeg`.
+To get all of the streams, you can use the `get_streams()` method.
+If you want to get more granular, you can specify a stream type as an argument.
+Regardless of the stream type, they will all be zero indexed as part of that type to mirror how stream specifiers work in `ffmpeg`.

 ```python
 # To list all of the streams/tracks in the file: